WordPress search is an essential tool, and you can improve it in five simple steps.

 Optimizing your images not only improves your WordPress search engine results, but it also improves your overall search engine results when it comes to making your content more widely found.

 3) Use the WordPress Search Improvement Console Plugin

 Fortunately, there are some tools designed for improving WordPress search.

 The WordPress Search Improvement Console Plugin from CreativeMinds is an excellent choice for overhauling your WordPress search engine with a simple and effective plugin.
-This plugin is $39 for two websites and $69 for up to five websites.
+This plugin is $39 for one website and $69 for up to three websites.

 Some of the helpful features of this plugin include autocompleting searches, term redirects, term replacement, full search logs and more.
 All users are automatically redirected to relevant content based on search queries and the search engine replaces any unwanted words.